-Foam Fabricators, which was acquired in 2018, entered into an Integration Services Agreement ("ISA") with CGM.
+Marucci Sports, which was acquired in April 2020, entered into an Integration Services Agreement ("ISA") with CGM.
 The ISA provides for CGM to provide services for new platform acquisitions to, amongst other things, assist the management at the acquired entities in establishing a corporate governance program, implement compliance and reporting requirements of the Sarbanes-Oxley Act of 2002, as amended, and align the acquired entity's policies and procedures with our other subsidiaries.
-The ISA is for the twelve-month period subsequent to the acquisition.
+CGM will receive integration service fees of \$2.0 million payable quarterly over a twelve month period as services are rendered beginning in the quarter ended September 30, 2020.
+Foam Fabricators, which was acquired in 2018, entered into an ISA with CGM.
 Foam Fabricators paid CGM \$2.3 million over the term of the ISA, with \$2.0 million paid in 2018 and \$0.3 million in 2019.
-Integration services fees are included in selling, general and administrative expense on the subsidiaries' statement of operations in the period in which they are incurred.
+Integration service fees are included in selling, general and administrative expense on the subsidiaries' statement of operations in the period in which they are incurred.